edgedb/mcu-sandbox/README.md

 3. Follow the interactive prompts
 4. Apply the migration with `edgedb migrate`
 5. Regenerate the query builder with `npx edgeql-js`

+## File structure

+The sandbox is a simple project designed to showcase the query builder.

+- `script.ts` - a simple script you can update to play with the query builder
+- `dbschema/default.esdl` - the schema file
+- `dbschema/migrations` - the migrations directory
+- `dbschema/edgeql-js` - the default location of the generated query builder